-Eye Movement Desensitization and Reprocessing (EMDR) therapy is an integrative psychotherapy approach that has been extensively researched and proven effective for the treatment of trauma.
+Eye Movement Desensitization and Reprocessing (EMDR) therapy is an integrative psychotherapy approach that has been extensively researched and proven effective for the treatment of PTSD and trauma.

 How does EMDR work?

-EMDR seems to help the brain reprocess the trapped memories is such a way that normal information processing is resumed.
-Therapists often use EMDR to help clients uncover and process beliefs that developed as the result of relational traumas, or childhood abuse and/or neglect.
+Therapists also use EMDR to help clients uncover and process negative beliefs that developed as the result of relational traumas, or childhood abuse and/or neglect.

 What does EMDR help?

 EMDR was established to treat for PTSD and trauma.
 Traumatic memories are triggered easily and often carry a strong negative emotional charge that interferes with daily living.
 If you struggle with nightmares, flashbacks, an exaggerated startle response, intense anxiety or panic, I am confident that EMDR can help alleviate these symptoms.